As seen on: CNBC, Bloomberg, Reuters, Fox Business News, Forbes, Barrons, MarketWatch, U.S. News & World Report,

 Answer: VIX Volatility Model (VVM) can beautifully exploit volatile markets with its profit-taking strategies for fast gains.

 Q: Worried about missing the next uptrend?
-Answer: Answer: VVM had a number of large gains in 2016 partly due to implementation of profit-taking strategies, but two large gains were due to capturing two major uptrends which resulted in gains of +23.2% and +17.2%.
-We sent members an email suggesting taking partial profits on September 9, 2016, twelve minutes after the open, when profits were still near +40%.
+Answer: VVM had a number of large gains in 2016 partly due to implementation of profit-taking strategies.
+Two large gains were due to capturing two major uptrends which resulted in gains of +23.2% and +17.2%.
+We sent members an email suggesting taking partial profits on September 9, 2016, twelve minutes after the open, when profits were still near +40% on just one signal alone.

 Q: Frustrated with trendless markets?
 Answer: VVM can profit even when the stock market isn't going anywhere.
 The S&P 500 traded sideways from July to September 2016 but VVM was up +17.2% over the same period, and as much as +40.2% on September 8, 2016.
 Partial profit taking was suggested 12 minutes after the open on September 9.